-Murdered Slovakian Reporter Was Investigating High-Level Corruption
+Yet Another Reporter Has Been Killed For Investigating Corruption.
+This Time His Girlfriend Was Too.

-A Slovakian reporter specializing in tax fraud and corruption investigations and his girlfriend were found murdered over the weekend, according to police Monday.
+A Slovak reporter specializing in tax fraud and corruption investigations and his girlfriend were found murdered over the weekend, according to police Monday.

-Kuciak’s murder is the second in the last five months of an investigative journalist specializing in high level corruption in the European Union.
+Kuciak’s murder is the second in the last five months of an investigative journalist specializing in high-level corruption in the European Union.
 On Oct.
 17, Daphne Caruana Galizia was killed by a car bomb in Malta.

-Jan Kuciak, a 27-year-old reporter for online news portal aktuality.sk, was found dead on Sunday alongside Martina Kusnirova at their home in the town of Velka Maca, about 40 miles from the Slovak capital, Bratislava.
+Jan Kuciak, a 27-year-old reporter for online news portal aktuality.sk, was found dead Sunday alongside Martina Kusnirova at their home in the town of Velka Maca, about 40 miles from the Slovak capital, Bratislava.
 Police believe they were murdered sometime between Thursday and Sunday, when their bodies were discovered after family members became concerned that the couple could not be reached.

 Police official Tibor Gaspar told reporters that Kuciak died of a gunshot wound to the chest while Kusnirova was shot in the head, according to the AFP news agency.

-In a statement, Slovakian Prime Minister Robert Fico denounced the killings and said that if there was any link to Kuciak’s reporting work, “it would be an unprecedented attack on freedom of the press and democracy in Slovakia.”
+In a statement, Slovak Prime Minister Robert Fico denounced the killings and said that if there was any link to Kuciak’s reporting work, “it would be an unprecedented attack on freedom of the press and democracy in Slovakia.”

 Zselyke Csaky, a senior researcher for Freedom House, a US-based rights monitor, called the murder “completely unprecedented for Slovakia and the region as a whole.